 If you need to move a body out of England and Wales, you need permission from the coroner in the district where the body is.

-You will need to complete a Form of Notice - Form 104, available from the Register Office or the Coroner.
+You will need to complete a Form of Notice - Form 104, available from the Register Office or the coroner.
 Once completed you need to take or send the form to the coroner.
 The coroner will then take the notice and say when the body can be removed; this will usually be four clear days later.
 For more urgent requests you should contact the coroner's office directly.

 After a death has been registered, the registrar will issue: